goedgeai/dropt-cli/examples/configs/TUNER_AND_SEARCH_SPACE.md

     "_value": [0.1, 0.5]
 }
 ```
-* In this example, the suggested droptout rate will be an real number that between (0.1, 0.5).
+* In this example, the suggested droptout rate will be an real number between (0.1, 0.5).

 ### Quniform
-The chosen value will be a value that between the lower bound and the upper bound, and the generated value will be constrainted the `step`.
+The chosen value will be a value that between the lower bound and the upper bound, and the generated value will be constrained by the `step`.
 #### Value format
 * [ lower_bound, upper_bound, step ]
 #### Example